NisargaK-21/Settletrack/backend/README.md

 Machine learning ensures fraud detection and decision support

 Current Implementation

-The backend is now integrated with a live ML risk service instead of a mocked response.
+The backend is integrated with a live ML risk service

-The ML service is accessed via a REST API and evaluates each trade before it is recorded on-chain.
+ML evaluation is performed via a REST API

-The backend converts trade data into transaction-style features expected by the ML model and sends them for inference.
+Trade data is converted into transaction-style features expected by the ML model

 ML Risk Evaluation Flow

-Trade request
+Trade Request
+   ↓
-→ Backend receives request
+Backend receives request
+   ↓
-→ Backend calls ML service
+Backend calls ML service
+   ↓
-→ ML service returns risk classification
+ML service returns risk classification
+   ↓
-→ Backend proceeds with blockchain execution
+Backend proceeds with blockchain execution
 Risk Categories
 The ML service returns one of the following decisions:

 ALLOW – Trade is considered safe